 Patients begin working with occupational and physical therapists, and speech and language pathologists as soon as they are medically ready.
 If therapy is needed after discharge, we work with patients and their families to plan the best recovery strategies.

 Accreditations and Recognition

-The Stroke Program is accredited as a Primary Stroke Center by the Joint Commission and participates in the American Stroke Association "Get With The Guidelines®" Quality Initiative.
+The Stroke Program is accredited as a Comprehensive Stroke Center by the Joint Commission.
+Team members from the stroke program helped in authoring as well as participating in the American Stroke Association "Get With The Guidelines®" Quality Initiative.
 We have repeatedly been designated as an American Heart Association Gold Plus stroke hospital, the highest stroke quality designation.
 This award recognizes hospitals that provide consistently excellent care following evidence based guidelines.
 The AHA has recognized the quality of stroke care provided at U-M since 2005.

 If you think you or a loved one might be having a stroke, call 911.
 If you have had a stroke in the past or think you might be at risk for one call us at 1-888-287-1082.